 Yes.
 But there is a specially made "masking kraft" supplied by many auto factors which is more economical.

 Yes.
 It does make sense to strap them together first before you roll them up in the kraft.
-Bear in mind though, the kraft won’t prevent denting.
+The kraft WILL NOT prevent denting.

 No. Our kraft does not have a wax coating.
 Like bitumenised kraft (kraft union), waxed kraft is available for special order.